vfarcic/devops26/manuscript/15-advanced-pipelines.md

     | tee jenkins-x.yml
 ```

 In this context, the only line that matters is the first one that instructs Jenkins X not to use any `buildPack` by setting the value to `none`.
-The rest of the pipeline contains a silly example containing instructions that we already explored.
+The rest of the pipeline contains a silly example with constructs that we already explored.

 Now, let's push the change and confirm that none of the build packs is used by observing the activities.